dmtbzk/ProductWidget/README.md

 This service provides an interactive and engaging user interface for showcasing product-related widgets.
 Each widget highlights a unique contribution of the product, such as environmental impact through collected plastic bottles, trees planted, or carbon offset.
 The design is responsive and ensures compatibility across various devices and screen sizes.

 ## Technologies Used
-Vue.js: A progressive JavaScript framework used for building user interfaces.
+`Vue.js:` A progressive JavaScript framework used for building user interfaces.
 Its component-based architecture makes it ideal for our modular design approach.
+(Composition Api)

-TypeScript: A typed superset of JavaScript that compiles to plain JavaScript, TypeScript is used for its powerful typing features that ensure code reliability and enhance the development experience.
+`TypeScript:` A typed superset of JavaScript that compiles to plain JavaScript, TypeScript is used for its powerful typing features that ensure code reliability and enhance the development experience.

-Vuex: The state management pattern and library for Vue.js applications, Vuex provides a centralized store with the ability to track state changes in a reactive and efficient way.
+`Vuex:` The state management pattern and library for Vue.js applications, Vuex provides a centralized store with the ability to track state changes in a reactive and efficient way.

-Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
+`Tailwind CSS:` A utility-first CSS framework for rapidly building custom designs.
 Tailwind's responsive modifiers made it simple to style the widgets for various screen sizes.

-Vitest: A Vite-native unit test framework that offers a blazingly fast testing environment, making it possible to run tests in a Node environment with near-zero configuration.
+`Vitest:` A Vite-native unit test framework that offers a blazingly fast testing environment, making it possible to run tests in a Node environment with near-zero configuration.
 ## Features
 Dynamic Product Widgets: Widgets are dynamically rendered based on data retrieved from an API, ensuring up-to-date information is displayed.